SabianF/SabianF/README.md

   1. Understanding its content
   1. Following its steps
   1. Evaluating the outcomes they got from using it
-- Someone who enjoys engaging with people, hosting mini-events, challenges, etc to help grow the community
+- Someone who enjoys engaging with people, hosting mini-events, challenges, etc to help grow Ugeddit's Discord community

 If you know someone who may want to help with either of these (or similar), let me know!